MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/overall-record-count-not-match-displayed-content.md

 ---
 title: The overall record count doesn't match the displayed content in a model-driven app
-description: Helps solve an issue where the overall record count doesn't match the displayed content in a Power Apps model-driven app. ms.reviewer: tapanm, moroch, dinusc ms.custom: sap:Using grids and lists in model-driven apps ms.date: 07/05/2024
+description: Solves an issue where the overall record count doesn't match the displayed content in a Power Apps model-driven app. ms.reviewer: tapanm, moroch, dinusc ms.custom: sap:Using grids and lists in model-driven apps ms.date: 07/08/2024
 author: fikaradz
 ms.author: fikaradz
 ---